News

 What is natural fibers?

 Traditionally, natural fibers have been used in all cultures for making utilitarian products.
 Different parts of the plant are used.
 Fibers can be extracted from the bark (banana, jute, hemp, ramie), stem (banana, palm, bamboo), leaf (palm, screw pine, sisal, agave), husk (coir), seeds (cotton), and grass (sikki, madhurkati, benakati, munj).
-Animal fibers are obtained from a variety of animal coats, and insect fibers from cocoons.
+Animal fibers are obtained from various animal coats and insect fibers from cocoons.

 Even before the arrival of man-made fibers, manufacturers could create hundreds of different kinds of fabrics, differing mainly by fiber content, weight, style of weave, or sheen.
-Here are just a few of these historic fabrics, along with the natural fiber from which they were originally made (nearly all can be made now with other fibers, either natural or synthetic).
+Here are some historic fabrics and their original natural fibers (most can now be made with other fibers).

-Natural fibers have traditionally been used in all cultures of the world to meet basic requirements of clothing, storage, building material, and for items of daily use such as ropes and fishing nets.
+Natural fibers have traditionally been used in all cultures of the world to meet the basic requirements of clothing, storage, building materials, and items of daily use, such as ropes and fishing nets.
 People in olden times used various kinds of natural fibers depending on their local availability.

 The first composite material in history was apparently made with clay and straw in Egypt 3000 years ago to build walls.
-Hemp was cultivated in China in 2800 BC and is considered one of the oldest natural fibers to be taken in use for making products along with linen.
-Hemp in Greek and Latin terminology was cannabis that led to the word canvas as hemp was used for making sails of boats.
-Flax or fine linen was used for burial shrouds of Egyptian pharaohs.
+Hemp was cultivated in China in 2800 BC and is considered one of the oldest natural fibers to be taken into use for making products, along with linen.
+Hemp in Greek and Latin terminology was cannabis, which led to the word “canvas,” as hemp was used to make sails for boats.
+Flax or fine linen was used for the burial shrouds of Egyptian pharaohs.
 Similarly, nettle was used for making fishing nets in olden times.

-India is rich in plant resources and the use of a variety of natural fibers such as banana, pineapple, sisal, hemp, coconut, palm, grasses etc was widely prevalent in olden times.
+India is rich in plant resources, and the use of various natural fibers such as banana, pineapple, sisal, hemp, coconut, palm, grasses, etc. was widely prevalent in olden times.
 Their use became limited once cotton acquired the prime status of plant fibers.
-In cotton production, organic cotton accounts for a very small percentage of total cotton production.
+Organic cotton accounts for a very small percentage of total cotton production.
 Silk, linen, and jute are other natural fibers that have continued to enjoy popularity.

 Cotton Fibers